Duramente: 2014: two-year-old season

 Duramente began his racing career in a maiden race over 1800 metres at Tokyo Racecourse on 12 October and finished second of the eleven runners behind Love Your Man.
 In a similar race at the same course a month later he recorded his first victory, beating Shonen Harakasu and twelve others.

 2015: three-year-old season

 On his first appearance as a three-year-old, Duramente won the Saintpaulia Sho over 1800 metres at Tokyo on 1 February.
-Two weeks later over the same course and distance, the colt was moved up in class to contest the Grade 3 Kyodo News Service Hai.
+Two weeks later over the same course and distance, the colt was moved up in class to contest the Grade 3 Kyodo Tsushin Hai.
 Ridden by Syu Ishibashi he started 4/5 favourite in a twelve-runner field but was beaten half a length by Sunday Racing's other runner Real Steel.